Boreyev/Studio_5_FDAS/README.md

 ```

 ### Note
-you may need to run
+You may need to run:
 ```
 pip install cmake
 ```